 Google Search is getting even more advanced.
 We’ve already seen how much effort they put into providing users with better answers to their search queries.
 Recently, some of Google’s more technologically advanced efforts are starting to bear fruit.
 Two of the recent changes are shaking up the world of search.

 Google AI is Learning to Solve Tougher Search Queries

 First up is all the talk over Google’s new AI, RankBrain.
 The AI (artificial intelligence) has been handling millions of Google searches for the past few months.
 So far, RankBrain’s results have been found more satisfactory than Google’s human search engineers.
-Kind of scary, isn’t it?
-It works like this: RankBrain “guesses” what users really want by looking at the words and phrases used in the query.
+Scary, It works like this: RankBrain “guesses” what users want by looking at the words and phrases used in the query.
 It then filters them by similar results.
 What’s even scarier is that RankBrain getting better all the time.

 Google’s Mobile Search App Now Answers Complex Questions

 Like the Google AI, the Google Search app is being retooled to parse out tougher questions.
 The app is now equipped to understand the meaning behind complex search queries.
 It does so by breaking queries into segments.
 For example, the query “Who was the US President when the Angels won the World Series” is broken down by “US President,” “Angels,” and “World Series.”
 The Google Search app delivers the answer from the context these terms used.

 Granted, not everyone is going to type their search queries like this.
 (Although we’re curious how ham-fisted you can phrase a sentence to get results like these.)
 But the fact that Google can now figure these out is impressive.
 The app will even understand superlatives and ordered items (best, most, tallest, by area, etc.), as well as questions that reference particular points in time.
 So go ahead — get as creative as you want with your search.
 The Google search app is probably ready to handle it.